Barcoding Inventory: How to Implement the Barcode System

 QR codes, also known as quick response codes, may be the most popular 2D barcode.
 Originally used in Japan to track automobile parts, the QR codes can be scanned by smartphones and link users directly to web sites.

 Data matrix codes must be read with imagers or readers that essentially take a picture of the code to analyze it.
-They are often used in industry applications
+They are often used in industrial applications

 PDF417 codes contain a great deal of information securely and affordably by essentially stacking rows of codes within one another.